census-instrumentation/opencensus-website/content/quickstart/java/metrics.md

 {{</tabs>}}

 #### Enable Views
-In order to examine these stats, we’ll need to export them to the backend of our choice for processing and aggregation.
+In order to analyze these stats, we’ll need to aggregate our data with Views.

-To do this, we need to define a mechanism for which the backend will process and aggregate those metrics and for this we define Views to categorically describe how we’ll examine the measures.

 <a name="import-views-packages"></a>
 ##### Import Packages